A Step-by-Step Guide to Becoming a Licensed Contractor in Texas

 There are four different types of plumbing contractor licenses in the state of Texas:

 The amount of such a bond will differ from one place to the next but will typically be somewhere between $5,000 and $25,000.
-For example, contractors in Texas city need to post a $5,000 bond.
-In contrast, contractors in Midland and Lumberton must post a $10,000 bond, while contractors in Cibolo must submit a $25,000 bond.
+For example, contractors in Texas City need to post a $5,000 bond.
+In contrast, we recently assisted a client in obtaining a contractor license in Cibolo who needed to post a $25,000 bond.

 Wondering how much your contractor license bond might cost?
 Complete the form below to get a free quote!